OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/install-tf-vRO-plugin.rst

    You can download the plugin from https://www.juniper.net/support/downloads/?p=contrail.

-You can deploy the TF plugin in any Java Virtual Machine (JVM) compatible environment and load it on an active vRO instance.
+You can deploy the OpenSDN plugin in any Java Virtual Machine (JVM) compatible environment and load it on an active vRO instance.

-The following topics describe how to install and provision the TF vRO plugin.
+The following topics describe how to install and provision the OpenSDN vRO plugin.

 Accessing vRO Control Center